citrusbolt/pokeheliodor/README.md

 The highest design priorities are 100% compatibility in terms of:
 * Multiplayer
-  * No changes made should interfere with any link capability with Pokémon Ruby, Pokémon Sapphire, Pokémon FireRed, Pokémon LeafGreen, Pokémon Emerald, Pokémon Box Ruby & Sapphire, Pokémon Colosseum, or Pokémon XD: Gales of Darkness.
+  * No changes made should interfere with any link capability with Pokémon Ruby, Pokémon Sapphire, Pokémon FireRed, Pokémon LeafGreen, Pokémon Emerald, Pokémon Box Ruby & Sapphire, Pokémon Colosseum, or Pokémon XD: Gale of Darkness.
 * Inter-generational Transfer
   * Every Pokémon obtained should completely be legal (indistinguishable from a Pokémon obtained in an offical game, using PKHeX's legality checker as the reference as opposed to Game Freak's) once transfered to a Generation 4 game, with one outlier.
   * The exception to this will technically be illegal until it enters a Generation 7 game, but there should be no issues transfering it through Poké Transporter to Pokémon Bank.